Free mock exam

 03What should an equipment register contain?

-- D.Only the appliances purchased in the current year
+- DAppliances purchased during the current financial year

 Why: Equipment registers should include equipment details, location, and comprehensive test history.